Moving to Trincity, Trinidad & Tobago

 We asked people living in Trincity to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Trincity, you should pack lightweight clothing due to the tropical climate, including shorts, t-shirts, and light dresses.
 Don't forget to pack a few formal outfits for special occasions or business meetings.
 A raincoat or umbrella would be useful as the region experiences rainfall throughout the year.
 Pack comfortable walking shoes, sandals, and a pair of formal shoes.
 Sunscreen, sunglasses, and a hat are essential to protect yourself from the sun.
 If you plan on visiting the beach, pack your swimsuit, beach towel, and snorkeling gear.
 Bring your toiletries, prescription medications, and a basic first aid kit.
 It's also a good idea to pack insect repellent and anti-malarial medication.
 Pack your important documents such as passport, driver's license, medical records, and insurance papers.
 If you're moving for work or study, don't forget your employment or university documents.
 Bring your electronics like your phone, laptop, and camera, along with their chargers.
 An adapter plug for Caribbean outlets would be useful.
 If you're planning on cooking, you might want to pack some of your favorite spices or food items that may not be available locally.
-Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," explained one expat living in Trincity, Trinidad & Tobago.
+Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," replied a member in Trincity.

 Get Quote